As a someone whose primary tools are words, I am always interested in where these critical implements originated and how they continue to evolve.

 Don’t let those terms throw you.
 We are not talking about theoretical mathematics or quantum physics.
 It is a look at where some of the words and phrases we use every day come from, some of the anomalies of words, language and usage, and how certain expressions evolved.

-What follows comes from a book entitled: 501 Things You Should Have Learned About Grammar.
+What follows is taken from a book entitled: 501 Things You Should Have Learned About Grammar.
 Enjoy

 Did you know that “R” is the most commonly used consonant in the English language?
 Were you aware that the term “English” came before the name England?
 Did you even realize that punctuation did not appear until the 15th century?